-In order to measure whether a country’s tax system is neutral and competitive, the ITCI looks at more than 40 tax policy variables.
-These variables measure not only the specific burden of taxes, but also how taxes are structured.
-The index looks at a country’s corporate taxes, individual income taxes, consumption taxes, property taxes, and the treatment of profits earned overseas.
+To measure whether a country’s tax system is neutral and competitive, the ITCI looks at more than 40 tax policy variables.
+These variables measure not only the level of taxes, but also how taxes are structured.
+The Index looks at a country’s corporate taxes, individual income taxes, consumption taxes, property taxes, and the treatment of profits earned overseas.
 The ITCI gives a comprehensive overview of how developed countries’ tax codes compare, explains why certain tax codes stand out as good or bad models for reform, and provides important insight into how to think about tax policy.

-For the third year in a row, Estonia has the best tax code in the OECD.
+For the fourth year in a row, Estonia has the best tax code in the OECD.
 Its top score is driven by four positive features of its tax code.
 First, it has a 20 percent tax rate on corporate income that is only applied to distributed profits.
 Second, it has a flat 20 percent tax on individual income that does not apply to personal dividend income.
-Third, its property tax applies only to the value of land rather than taxing the value of real property or capital.
-Finally, it has a territorial tax system that exempts 100 percent of the foreign profits earned by domestic corporations from domestic taxation, with few restrictions.
+Third, its property tax applies only to the value of land, rather than to the value of real property or capital.
+Finally, it has a territorial tax system that exempts 100 percent of foreign profits earned by domestic corporations from domestic taxation, with few restrictions.

-For the third year in a row, France has the least competitive tax system in the OECD.
+For the fourth year in a row, France has the least competitive tax system in the OECD.
 It has one of the highest corporate income tax rates in the OECD (34.4 percent), high property taxes, an annual net wealth tax, a financial transaction tax, and an estate tax.
-France also has high, progressive, individual income taxes that apply to both dividend and capital gains income.
+France also has high, progressive individual income taxes that apply to both dividend and capital gains income.

 In general, countries that rank poorly on the ITCI levy relatively high marginal tax rates on corporate income.
-The five countries at the bottom of the rankings all have higher than average corporate tax rates.
-All five countries have high consumption taxes, with rates of 20 percent or higher, except for the United States.
-They also levy relatively high property taxes on real property and have estate taxes.
-Finally, these bottom five countries have relatively high, progressive income taxes that apply to capital gains and dividends.
+The five countries at the bottom of the rankings all have higher than average corporate tax rates, except for Poland at 19 percent.
+In addition, all five countries have high consumption taxes, with rates of 20 percent or higher, except for Chile at 19 percent.

 Notable Changes from Last Year

-Ireland fell two spots, from 12th to 14th place.
-This move was driven by the introduction of a “patent box,” which provides a special rate of 6.25 percent to profits attributable to patents.
+- Israel fell one spot, from 25th to 26th.
+That was driven by the introduction of a “patent box,” which provides a special rate of 6 percent on profits attributable to patents.